7 Takeaways From President Trump's State Of The Union Address

 3. There was news on North Korea

-The only real bit of news in the speech was that Trump announced he would be meeting with North Korean leader Kim Jong Un for a second summit on Feb.
-27 and 28 in Vietnam.
+The only real bit of news in the speech was that Trump announced he would be meeting with North Korean leader Kim Jong Un for a second summit Feb.
+27-28 in Vietnam.
 But the president also raised eyebrows, claiming that if he hadn't been elected, "we would right now, in my opinion, be in a major war with North Korea."

 Oddly, Trump both overstates ("major war" potential) and understates (it hasn't denuclearized) the threat posed by North Korea.

-Note: A previous version of this story incorrectly said each of the past four presidents had lost the House at some point during their presidency.
-Each of the past three presidents had done so.